box/box-typescript-sdk-gen/docs/storagePolicies.md

 - storagePolicyId `string`
   - The ID of the storage policy.
   - Used as `storage_policy_id` in path `path` of the API call
+- headers `GetStoragePolicyByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns